 A few good posts on the polis recently.

-Re-thinking politics is something the Athenian citizens never had to do.
-They had the comedians and tragedians to form and re-form their opinions for them at the theater.
-But then Socrates started taking philosophical walks with the city youths, asking them about Justice and the Soul.
-He started drinking wine with them, asking about Goodness and telling stories about Beauty.
-He raised a generation of intellectual critics of the city’s traditional ways.
+Re-thinking politics is something most Athenian citizens never had to do.
+They had common categories to guide them in the agora, as well as comedy and tragedy to form and re-form their feelings for them at the theater.
+But then Socrates started taking philosophical walks along the Ilissus with the city youth, asking them about Love and the Soul.
+He started asking about Goodness and drinking wine with them, telling stories about Beauty.
+He inspired a generation of intellectual critics of the city’s traditional ways.
 The comics laughed at him.
 The courts did not.
 He found himself called to testify.
 He was convicted of atheism and sentenced to death.

-Philosophy is inherently disturbing to the ruling classes.
-It under-minds the politician’s sense of identity by forcing him to consider the grounds of his own powers of persuasion, to reflect upon his own reasons for exercising power.
-This throws him into conflict with himself, a conflict of consciousness as well as conscience.
+Philosophy is inherently disturbing to the ruling classes of all but the most ideal societies.
+It under-minds the politician’s sense of identity by forcing him to consider the ground of his own powers of persuasion, to reflect upon his own reasons for exercising power.
+This throws him into conflict with himself, a crisis of consciousness as well as conscience.
 Politicians always have to pretend not to have internal conflicts, not to have contemplative thoughts.
-They are to be men of immediate action, of instinctual oughts.
+They are to be creatures of immediate action only, of instinctual oughts.

 Wisdom bombs threaten to persuade people not to shop, to organize in public places for the purposes of self-governance, to protest the material conditions of their spiritual imprisonment.
 Philosophy is lobbing gnosis grenades into public places as often as possible.
 Philosophy bears the torch and is the light of every free mind.
 Philosophy shares with the polis a secret, that the ordered motion of the stars above is a sign from heaven, there to remind people what is Beautiful and Good here on earth below.